fluxcd/flux2/docs/roadmap/index.md

 Goals

-- Offer a migration guide for those that are using Helm Operator with Helm v3 and Helm Repositories
+- Offer a migration guide for those that are using Helm Operator with Helm v3 and Helm repositories

 Non-Goals